 4. Interesting places in France to visit - Aigues Mortes

-5. Interesting places in France to visit - Beaune
+5. Interesting places in France to visit in 2020 - Beaune

 Beaune is the capital of the Burgundy wine region (or Bourgogne as it is spelt in France).
 It is a very pretty place and I would definitely recommend that you go and visit the Hospices de Beaune, which was was founded in 1443 by the Chancellor of Burgundy, as a hospital for the poor and needy.
 The building and courtyard really is very beautiful and a fine example of medieval architecture.
 The story I like about this hospital however is not about the care it gave out, but the wine.
 Every year in November a wine auction was organised and the local wine merchants and produces competed to sell their best wine.
 The prices paid for the wine at this auction effectively set the market wine price for Burgundy for the rest of the year.
 But the best bit is that all of the proceeds were donated to support the upkeep of the hospice.
 It is not often that enterprise and philanthropy combine in such a neat package.